What Does a Hospital Administrator Do?

 Hospital Administrator Specializations

 Hospital administrators are often expected to do it all, but there’s also the opportunity to specialize in an area that requires a more singular focus.
-Here are three popular specializations for hospital administrators:
+Here are four popular specializations for hospital administrators:

-- Patient Advocacy.
-The people who need the most help are often the ones without a voice.
+- Patient Advocacy – The people who need the most help are often the ones without a voice.
 Hospital administrators may specialize in advocacy, either for individual patients within a facility or for populations and communities at large.
-As a patient advocate, a hospital administrator will be well-versed in payment options, insurance matters, and government regulation.
+As a patient advocate, a hospital administrator will be well-versed in payment options, insurance matters, and government regulations.

-- Public Policy.
-Politicians aren’t necessarily healthcare experts, but hospital administrators with training in healthcare policy are.
-While most hospital administrators are responsible for maintaining compliance to regulations within their facility, policy-oriented hospital administrators can lobby to influence governmental policy.
+- Law and Public Policy – Politicians aren’t necessarily healthcare experts, but hospital administrators with training in healthcare policy are.
+While most hospital administrators are responsible for maintaining compliance with regulations within their facility, policy-oriented hospital administrators can lobby to influence governmental policy.
 By educating communities, organizations, and lawmakers, they can use their subject matter expertise and hands-on experience to change the landscape of healthcare from the top down.
 In addition to having an in-depth understanding of public policy, many hospital administrators hold law degrees.

 Common Employers of Hospital Administrators

 As the title of this job may indicate, hospital administrators, are employed primarily by hospitals.
 These may be sizeable multistate hospital systems or can be small community hospitals in rural areas.
 Hospitals can be for-profit or non-profit and are run very differently based on the source of their funding.
 Many non-profit hospitals hold a religious affiliation which can add a layer of complexity to the management of the facility.